Qulxis/A5_On_Off_The_Air/README.md

 ## Instructions and Guide:
 The repository contains both the code we used to process our data as well as a one epsidoes worth of data as a sample dataset that serves as an example output.
-These are stored in the
+These are stored in the "development" and "data" folder respectively.

 ## Team Members:
 Andrew Xavier